KostaS10/AzStorageContainerEnumerator/README.md

 Instructions:

-Once logged into your Azure environment, just ran the script provided and it will present a list of Storage Accounts with Containers that have public access configured on them.
+Once logged into your Azure environment, just ran the script provided and it will present a list of Storage Accounts and it's Containers that have public access configured on them, so you can double check if that is an intended configuration.